Retrieving package version at runtime¶

 Use this ONLY in CI/CD tools.

-inside your package, because .git
+NEVER use setuptools_git_versioning inside your package, because .git

-folder is not being included into it, and target OS can lack of git
+folder is not being included into it, and target OS can lack of git executable.

-executable presence is crucial
+.git folder and git executable presence is crucial

-to work properly.
+for setuptools-git-versioning to work properly.

-from setuptools_git_versioning import get_version
+from setuptools_git_versioning import get_version, get_tag, get_all_tags

 # uses setup.py or pyproject.toml as config source